-New documents we publish and documents you need to download or fill in to access one of the services we provide should be fully accessible.
+New documents we publish and documents you need to download or fill in to access one of our services should be accessible.

-are not tagged up properly - for example, they do not contain proper headings
+are not tagged up properly – for instance, they have no heading structure

 are not written in plain English

 are online forms that are difficult to navigate using just a keyboard

 are forms that have guidance in a separate PDF to help completion

 Some documents are exempt from the regulations, so we do not currently have any plans to make them accessible.